trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 The following subsections give detailed documentation for the CMake macros and functions that make up the core TriBITS system.
 These are what are used by TriBITS project developers in their ``CMakeLists.txt`` and other files.
-These are listed in approximately the order they will be encounted in a project or packages ``CMakeLists.txt`` and other files.
-All of these functions and macros should be aviable when processing the project's and package's variables files if used properly.
-Therefore, no explicit ``INCLUDE()`` statements should be needed other than the initial include of the ``TribitsProject.cmake`` file in the top-level CMakeLists.txt file so the command `TRIBITS_PROJECT()`_ can be executed.
+All of these functions and macros should be available when processing the project's and package's variables files if used properly.
+Therefore, no explicit ``INCLUDE()`` statements should be needed other than the initial include of the ``TribitsProject.cmake`` file in the top-level `<projectDir>/CMakeLists.txt`_ file so the command `TRIBITS_PROJECT()`_ can be executed.

 .. include:: TribitsMacroFunctionDoc.rst